What is Back Translation?

 The back translation process is extensive and involves an incredibly close translation revision, which means it can become an expensive process.
 Back translations are much more time-consuming than the standard translation process, or utilizing neural machine translation.
 This is because the back translation process has to account for time needed to complete two independent translations and additional time for the reviewer, original translator, and back translator to evaluate and reconcile any discrepancies identified by the reviewer.
 If your translation project is under a tight deadline, back translation may not be feasible.

 Pair Back Translation With Expert Linguists for Ideal Results

 With back translation, translated text often stays very close to the original text.
 Therefore, back translation accounts more for quality control and ensures the translated text conveys what the original content is saying in a localization context.
 A successful back translation project is well-planned, using several professionals.
-A translation and localization company, such as MotionPoint, can help you consider if back translation is appropriate for your project considering time, resources, and budget and plan and implement a back translation process that suits your needs.Last updated on April 27, 2022
+A localization company, such as MotionPoint, can help you consider if back translation is appropriate for your project considering time, resources, and budget and plan and implement a back translation process that suits your needs.Last updated on April 27, 2022